lupyuen/lupyuen.github.io/src/nuttx2.md

 TODO

-We'll take the UART Assembly Code from the previous section and run on Star64 / JH7110.
-(So we can troubleshoot the NuttX Boot Code)

-_Does Star64 / JH7110 use a 16550 UART Controller like QEMU?_
+_What's the UART Controller in Star64?_

 According to the [JH7110 UART Developing Guide](https://doc-en.rvspace.org/VisionFive2/DG_UART/JH7110_SDK/function_layer.html), Star64 / JH7110 uses the 8250 UART Controller...

 Which is [compatible with QEMU's 16550 UART Controller](https://en.wikipedia.org/wiki/16550_UART).
-So our UART Assembly Code for QEMU will run on Star64!
+So our UART Debug Code for QEMU will run on Star64!

 _What's the UART Base Address for Star64 / JH7110?_